itzg/docker-mc-backup/README.md

 - `PAUSE_IF_NO_PLAYERS`=false
 - `PLAYERS_ONLINE_CHECK_INTERVAL`=5m
 - `CRON_SCHEDULE`: disabled unless set, [see below](#cron-scheduling) how to enable
-- `BACKUP_UID`: Can be set to user id to run cron schedule as non-root.
+- `CRON_BACKUP_UID`: Can be set to user id to run cron schedule as non-root.
 - `PRUNE_BACKUPS_DAYS`=7
 - `PRUNE_BACKUPS_COUNT`= -disabled unless set (only works with tar/rsync)
 - `PRUNE_RESTIC_RETENTION`=--keep-within 7d